craftercms/docs/source/by-role/common/project-tools/project-tools-git.rst

 |

+.. _project-tools-git-add-a-repository:

 ----------------
 Add a Repository
 ----------------
 To add a remote repository for your site, click on the **New Remote** button.
-A **Create Repository** dialog will open where you'll need to fill in the required information then click on the **Create** button and you should see the new repository added in the **Remote Repositories**
+A **New Remote Repository** dialog will open where you'll need to fill in the required information then click on the **Create** button and you should see the new repository added in the **Remote Repositories** tab

 .. image:: /_static/images/site-admin/project-tools-add-repo.webp
     :alt: Git - New Repository